ricardoquesada/c64-commando-2084/README.md

 can collide with bullet, grenades, both or nothing.
 For example, when the soldier is in the trench, it can only be killed with a grenade.

-### Comments
+### Personal thoughts

 From a high-level (architecture) point of view, the code is very well designed.
 It is pretty easy to add new types of actions, or create new levels, or modify existing ones with little change in the code/data.

-In fact, it should be easy to port the main logic to other 6502 architecture fairly easy.

 From lower-level point of view, it seems that parts of the code could be improved (see `FIXME` in [main.asm]), specially regarding performance and flickers.
-Seeing mnay Level-2 traces, plus seeing certain bugs makes me thing the the development team was under pressure to release the game ASAP (something fairly commong in the gaming industry).
+Seeing many Level-2 traces, plus seeing certain bugs makes me think that the development team was under pressure to release the game ASAP (something fairly common in the gaming industry).

 Additionally, it seems that the assembler used didn't optimize the code to use zero page.
 For example, calls to: